Vimanthan-1/Hangman/README.md

+# 🎮 Hangman Game in C++

-This is a console-based implementation of the classic Hangman game written in C++.
-The player tries to guess the hidden word one letter at a time within a limited number of attempts.
-The game showcases core programming concepts like:
+Welcome to **C++ Man**, a console-based implementation of the classic Hangman game, written in modern C++.
+Built using object-oriented programming principles and STL containers.

-*Loops and conditionals
+---

+## 🚀 Features

+- Random word selection from a predefined list
+- Input validation and letter checking
+- Tracks correct and incorrect guesses
+- Victory and defeat conditions
+- Fun and interactive terminal interface

+---

+## 🧠 Concepts Used

+- C++ Classes and Objects
+- Vectors and Strings
+- Namespaces
-*String handling
+- User input handling

-*ASCII art rendering

-*Basic game logic and user interaction

-*Ideal for beginners learning C++ and interested in game development fundamentals.
+- Random number generation

+---